 1. All-purpose cleaner for diaper changing tables & pails

-Use a few drops of Lemon oil in a small spray bottle with water and spray areas to naturally clean.
+Use a few drops of Lavender oil in a small spray bottle with water and spray areas to naturally clean.

 2. Baby oil

 3. Baby powder

 Mix 2 tbsp of arrowroot powder with a few drops of Lavender oil.
 Stir together and store in an airtight container to use as needed.

 4. Cleaning wipes